 Criteria (Weighting factor %) Indicators What information is used in the evaluation?
 Climate Change Potential impact on climatic conditions during construction and project vulnerability to changing climatic conditions.
 Source Water Protection Potential impact on source water protection areas and compliance with source water protection policies.
 Socio-Cultural (15%) Public Health and Safety Potential risk to public and operations staff health and safety related to water quality, and construction and operation of new intake pipeline and structure.
 Long-term Impacts Potential long-term impact on adjacent residents and local users from siting of new infrastructure.
-Short-term Impacts Potential short-term disruption to local residents, businesses, commercial and recreational activities due to construction (i.e., noise, dust, vibration, visual, access, parking, road and beach areas closures) Cultural Heritage Features Potential impacts to existing natural environment, including terrestrial and aquatic habitats, wildlife and wildlife habitats, sensitive features, areas of natural and scientific interest, etc. Archaeological Features Potential impact from construction to existing archaeological and cultural heritage features.
+Short-term Impacts Potential short-term disruption to local residents, businesses, commercial and recreational activities due to construction (i.e., noise, dust, vibration, visual, access, parking, road and beach areas closures) Built Heritage Resources and Cultural Heritage Landscapes Potential impacts to known (previously recognized) and potential built heritage resources and cultural heritage landscapes.
+Archaeological Resources Potential impact to archaeological sites and areas of archaeological potential.
 Technical and Operational (45%) Raw Water Quality Concentration of water quality parameters and chemicals of concern in the sediments for each potential intake location Risk to Contaminants Potential vulnerability/risk of new intake to contaminants based on intake depth, distance from shore, proximity to potential sources of contaminants such as creek discharges, storm outfalls, drainage ditches, etc.) Ease of Implementation Potential level of complexity during construction, conflicts with existing infrastructure, ability to facilitate construction with uninterrupted supply of water and within a reasonable timeframe.